joallard/joallard.github.com/_posts/2012-09-24-magic-number-boards.markdown

 categories: education units-of-information math binary
 ---

-My second grade teacher had a magic trick.
-She had a series of boards with some numbers written on it, usually from 1 to 40 or so.
+My second grade teacher used to have a magic trick.
+She had a series of boards with a bunch of numbers written on it, usually from 1 to 40 or so.

-The kids had to choose a number while the teacher wasn't looking (out in the hallway).
-She would then come back and ask the class if their number was on each board.
+The kids had to choose a number while the teacher wasn't looking (she waited out in the hallway).
+She would then come back and show the class each board and ask them if *the number* was on it.
 After she went through all the boards, she would tell us the number.
 Magic!

 For the second grader that I was, it was pretty impressive.
-After five boards or so, she knew.
+After the five boards or so, she knew.
 She must have had a damn good memory!

-I suspected something was off.
-There had to be a trick.
-Of course, the whole group though she must have been reading the erasures of the black board we were writing the number on, or looking through the door window.
+But I suspected something was off.
+There had to be a trick, of course.
+The whole group thought she must have been reading the erasures of the black board we were writing the number on, or looking through the door window.
 And they made damn sure she didn't.
 But this wasn't it.

-Time after time, I observed and observed.
+Time after time, I observed.
 And figured it out.
 When I asked to try at her place, I managed the same feat.
 The class was stunned.

 The Experiment
 --------------